 The investment portfolio of the Company comprises a mix of predominantly foreign equities.
-During the year, the Board of Directors announced that, after careful consideration, it was reducing United's exposure to Canadian equities and increasing its exposure to foreign equities.
-Prior to the announcement, Canadian equities had constituted approximately 30-35% of United's externally managed assets for many years.
-While this strategy had served United well, as a result of the outperformance of the Canadian equity market and the appreciation of the Canadian dollar, the Board believes that the objective of United, to earn an above-average rate of return through long-term capital appreciation and dividend income, will be better served in the future by investing the significant majority of its externally managed assets in foreign equities and reducing its concentration in Canadian equities.
-United's exposure to non-Canadian equities is now approximately 95% of United's investments.
-The change in asset allocation during the year did not result in any change in the portion of the Company's total assets managed by each of Jarislowsky and ValueInvest.
+During the fourth quarter of the current fiscal year, the Board of Directors announced that, effective January 13, 2014, it had allocated its assets evenly between the Company's two external investment managers, Jarislowsky and ValueInvest, in order to diversify manager risk.
+As a consequence of this decision, approximately \$300 million of assets managed by Jarislowsky is now managed by ValueInvest.
+In the prior fiscal year, the Board of Directors announced that it was reducing United's exposure to Canadian equities and increasing its exposure to foreign equities.
+Prior to this announcement, Canadian equities had constituted approximately 30-35% of United's externally managed assets for many years.
+While this strategy had served United well as a result of the outperformance of the Canadian equity market and the appreciation of the Canadian dollar, the Board believes that the objective of United, to earn an above-average rate of return through long-term capital appreciation and dividend income, will be better served in the future by investing the significant majority of its externally managed assets in foreign equities and reducing its concentration in Canadian equities.
+United's exposure to non-Canadian equities is now approximately 95% of United's investments at both year ends.